Why You Need To Focus On Data Quality In Your Electronic Medical Record Today

 Read the entire article here: Improving Clinical Data Integrity through EHR Documentation

 There are many ways that hospitals can reduce the significant human errors that can be caused in EMR data entry.
 One method to achieve this is to automate data entry as much as possible.
 Natural language processing technologies will help by offering real-time transcription for clinical documentation.
-Automated data capture systems, such as iRISupply, can also provide high quality data by integrating RFID data capture technology directly into your EMR.
+Point of use medical supply capture systems, such as iRISupply, can also provide high-quality data by integrating RFID data capture technology directly into your EMR.